Overdense fireworks in GOODS-N: Unveiling a record number of massive dusty star forming galaxies at z$\sim$5.2 with the N2CLS: Introduction

 \section{Introduction}

-At high redshift (z$\gtrsim$4), and despite recent progress, the contribution of dust-obscured galaxies to the young Universe remains quite uncertain \citep[e.g.,][]{Traina2024}.
-Recent ALMA surveys (as ALPINE or REBELS) showed that dust-obscured (far-IR, mm) and unobscured (UV rest-frame) star formation could have a similar contribution to the cosmic budget even at z$\sim$6 \citep[e.g.,][]{Gruppioni2020, Fudamoto2020, Khusanova2021, Barrufet2023, Fujimoto2024}.
-In addition, recent observations by the JWST seem to show that heavily obscured sources do exist up to z$\sim$12 \citep{Rodighiero2023, Akins2023, McKinney2023, Zavala2023}.
+At high redshifts (z$\gtrsim$4), and despite recent progress, the contribution of dust-obscured galaxies to the young Universe remains quite uncertain \citep[e.g.][]{Traina2024}.
+Recent Atacama Large Millimetre/sub-millimetre Array (ALMA) surveys (such as ALPINE and REBELS) show that dust-obscured (far-IR and millimetre) and unobscured (UV rest-frame) star formation could have made a similar contribution to the cosmic budget even at z$\sim$6 \citep[e.g.][]{Gruppioni2020, Fudamoto2020, Khusanova2021, Barrufet2023, fujimoto2024}.
+In addition, recent JWST observations have reported candidate heavily obscured sources at z$\gtrsim$7 \citep{Akins2023, Rodighiero2023, gandolfi25,martis2025}, although spectroscopic confirmation and direct detection of the thermal dust continuum are still lacking.
 These studies are not based on volume-complete surveys and/or rely on complex corrections and selections.
-The population of luminous and dusty galaxies at z$>$4 is largely unconstrained and quantifying accurately the total density of the star formation rate (SFRD) at z$\gtrsim$4 from a well-controlled volume-limited survey stays an ambitious goal.
-One of the main contributor to the obscured SFRD at such high redshift are mm-bright, ultra massive, and optically-dark galaxies\footnote{Such galaxies are not detected in the deepest HST images (with typical 5-sigma depth of 27\,mag for H band) but are detected with IRAC, and now routinely by the JWST.}.
-A recent JWST study based on three mm-bright sources \citep{Xiao2024} at z$\sim$5-6 shows that they account for $\sim$20\,\% of the SFRD derived from rest-frame FUV to optical and corrected for dust attenuation at $z\sim5.8$.
-These three galaxies are also ultra massive (log(M/M$_{\star})>$11.0) and would require, on average, about 50\% of the baryons in their halos to be converted into stars.
-This is two to three times higher than even the most efficient galaxies at later times \citep[][and references therein]{Xiao2024}. \\ The two ultra-massive galaxies in the GOODS-N field (S3 and GN10) have been found to be located in a large-scale structure in the process of formation \citep{Herard-Demanche2024}, which also contains the well known HFD850.1 galaxy.
-HDF850.1 is forming in one of the richest environments identified to date at z$>$5, with $\sim$100 z=5.17-5.20 galaxies (\citealt{Herard-Demanche2024, Sun2024}, see also previous studies e.g. \citealt{calvi2021}).
-Observations suggest that such (massive) overdensities are not rare at $z\sim5$ \citep[e.g.][]{guaita2022, helton2024}.
-They are likely progenitors of today's massive galaxy clusters.
-Understanding their distribution and properties shortly after the epoch of reionization helps bridge observations of the early Universe with modern-day structures.
-Given the existence of a similar galaxy overdensity in both GOODS-N and GOODS-S field, \cite{Sun2024} suggest that 50\%$\pm$20\% of the cosmic star formation at z = 5.1-5.5 occur in protocluster environments.\\
+The population of luminous and dusty galaxies at z$>$4 is largely unconstrained, and accurately quantifying the total star formation rate density (SFRD) at z$\gtrsim$4 from a well-controlled volume-limited survey remains an ambitious goal.
+One of the main contributors to the obscured SFRD at such high redshifts are millimetre-bright, ultra-massive, and optically dark galaxies\footnote{Such galaxies are not detected in the deepest HST images (with typical 5-sigma depth of 27\,mag for H band) but are detected with IRAC, and now routinely by the JWST.}.
+A recent JWST study based on three millimetre-bright sources \citep{Xiao2024} at z$\sim$5-6 shows that they account for $\sim$20\,\% of the SFRD derived from rest-frame far-UV to optical observations and corrected for dust attenuation at $z\sim5.8$.
+These three galaxies are also ultra-massive (log(M$_{\star}$/M$_{\odot})>$11.0) and would require, on average, about 50\% of the baryons in their halos to be converted into stars.
+This is two to three times higher than even the most efficient galaxies at later times \citep[][and references therein]{Xiao2024}.